JaredCorduan/CIPs/CIP-1694/README.md

 Likewise, the committee _quorum_ (the number of committee `Yes` votes that are required to ratify governance actions) is not fixed and can also be varied by the governance action.
 This gives a great deal of flexibility to the composition of the committee.
+In particular, it is possible to elect an empty committee if the community wishes to abolish the constitutional committee entirely.
+Note that this is different from a state of no-confidence and still constitutes a governance system capable of enacting proposals.

 #### Term limits